GabrielKnight13/pressuredrop/README.md

-"# pressuredrop computation using Darcy-Weisbach equation with aid of ChatGPT"
+"# Pressure drop computation code with GUI using Darcy-Weisbach equation"